SocietyForArtisticResearch/texteditor-elm/README.md

 General:

 - What to do when people are logged out
+- Server problem when exporting?

 Casper:

 - display title of exposition somewhere
 - media edit copyright obligatory
+- Width or media browser and markdown editor should be equal

 Luc:

-- save and inc contentversion
-- display somthing while transcoding
+- display somthing while transcoding (status: waiting for server fix)
-- elm-bootstrap update
 - codemirror undo/redo as buttons
 - json decoder/encoder for RCExposition type